-Bryan DeBates serves as the director - education for the Space Foundation, where he administers the development and implementation of the Space Foundation's education programs that support science, technology, engineering and mathematics (STEM) education.
+Bryan DeBates serves as the senior director - education for the Space Foundation.
+He administers the development and implementation of the Space Foundation's education programs that support science, technology, engineering and mathematics (STEM) education.
 This includes establishing project goals and developing education programs to support the efforts of classroom educators and Space Foundation education partners.
-He directs the Space Foundation's education programs including the Space Across the Curriculum courses, the New Horizons program and the student science program Science, Technology and Academic Readiness for Space (STARS).
+He directs the Space Foundation's education programs including the popular Discover The Universe field trips, the Space Across the Curriculum teacher professional development courses, the Space In The Community outreach program, and the Space Foundation Discovery Center's education labs: Science On a Sphere®, the Mars Robotics Laboratory and the AGI Space Missions Simulation Laboratory.
 DeBates also ensures that the programs follow the Space Foundation's mission, to advance space-related endeavors to inspire, enable and propel humanity.

-DeBates earned a bachelor's degree in elementary education from Northern State University as well as being selected as an Academic All-American football player.
-He attained a Master's in Education degree in space science education leadership from Regis University.
+DeBates earned a bachelor's degree in elementary education from Northern State University, and was selected as an Academic All-American football player.
+He attained a Master's in Education degree, with an emphasis in space science education leadership, from Regis University, Denver.